arslankhanali/demo_multiarch/README.md

 ### Verify that Runner are running on both OCP clusters
 ![alt text](images/1.1-image-runnersready.png)

-# PART2 - Provide Gitlab with Quay variables.
+# PART 2 - Provide Gitlab with Quay variables.
 ### Create Robot Account on Quay
 This is needed so gitlab pipeline can push images to Quay.
 Create 2 PUBLIC repositories.